codenothing/Nlint/doc/Pre-commit.md

 SVN Pre-Commit
 --------------

-SVN is very similar to git, just different paths.
-You will need to add the following line to your PATH_TO_REPOS/project/hooks/pre-commit file
+If you are using svn, add the following to your PATH_TO_REPOS/project/hooks/pre-commit file

-	node /path/to/Nodelint/index.js --Nodelint-pre-commit .
+	node /path/to/Nodelint/index.js --Nodelint-pre-commit=svn $(svnlook changed --transaction $2 $1 | cut -c8-)

-or if you added the .Nodelint.js shortcut to your home directory
+This will run JSLint on all files that are going to be committed, and block the transaction if any errors are found.
+If you want to lint your entire project on every commit, add the following instead.

-	node ~/.Nodelint.js --Nodelint-pre-commit .
+	node /path/to/Nodelint/index.js --Nodelint-pre-commit-all

-This will run your svn project through JSLINT, and block the commit if errors are found.
-Don't forget to have your .lintignore file(s) setup if you know that one isn't going to pass.
+Just remember to set your .lintignore file(s) to block linting of files you know will fail.

 If you have yet to create a pre-commit hook, just move the pre-commit.tmpl file to pre-commit, and remove everything but the first line with the shebang telling what env to use.
 Also, it will need to be executable.